 So while thinking about something might not automatically make it happen (can you imagine what the world would be like if that were true?), your thoughts influence your actions, and that's a more powerful phenomenon than you might think.
 In that sense, manifestation isn't just about trying to will something into existence using just your thoughts — it's about putting those thoughts into action, too.

-"Our mind is our most powerful asset as far as shaping our behavior," Dr. Amsellem says.
-"It’ll take action and engagement, but if we harbor certain beliefs about how we’re going to approach something, it’ll certainly affect how we behave."
+"Our mind is our most powerful asset as far as shaping our behaviour," Dr. Amsellem says.
+"It’ll take action and engagement, but if we harbour certain beliefs about how we’re going to approach something, it’ll certainly affect how we behave."